Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-social-recovery.md

 The above diagram shows the whole process of recovering an account.

-> Note: Ensure that your new account has enough KSM to pay for the transaction fees and the amount that is used for reserve when doing the recovery.
+> Note: Ensure that your new account has enough LUNAR to pay for the transaction fees and the amount that is used for reserve when doing the recovery.

 Navigate to the menu that is located besides the send button in the row of your new account and click the "Initiate recover for another" option.